-By the end of this video you should be able to guess if your eczema is caused by salicylates sensitivity and you’ll know what to eat and what not to eat so you can reverse the damage.
+By the end of this article you should be able to guess if your eczema is caused by salicylates sensitivity and you’ll know what to eat and what not to eat so you can reverse the damage.

 I suggest you watch until the end of the video so you have ALL the necessary information to begin your healing journey.